Interface Pipeline

 - All Known Implementing Classes:

-s which handles or intercepts inbound events and outbound operations of
+Handlers which handles or intercepts inbound events and outbound operations of

-implements an advanced form of the
+a DrasylNode.
+Pipeline implements an advanced form of the

 Intercepting

-Filter pattern to give a user full control over how an event is handled and how the Handler
+Filter pattern to give a user full control over how an event is handled and how the Handlers in a pipeline interact with each other.
+This implementation is very closely based on

 the netty implementation.